 6. Retires the International Single Species Action Plans for the following species as the respective Action Plan goals have been achieved and the populations are increasing as outlined in document AEWA/MOP 7.21, and instructs the AEWA Technical Committee to continue to monitor these species as part of its triennial prioritisation of AEWA-listed species/populations for action- and management-planning:

-Corncrake (Crex crex),

 Light-bellied Brent Goose (Branta bernicla hrota),

-Black-winged Pratincole (Glareola nordmanni);
+[Black-winged Pratincole (Glareola nordmanni);]

 7. Extends the validity of the following International Single Species Action Plans for another ten years (2019-2028) as the main threats, as well as the corresponding goals, objectives, results and actions outlined in the respective Action Plans remain valid and the species/populations in question will still benefit from the existence of an international flyway conservation framework, as outlined in document AEWA/MOP 7.21: